-One of the things that we always have on the menu is stuffed mushrooms – especially these Bacon and Cream Cheese Stuffed Mushrooms made with thick cut Wright Brand Bacon.
-They’re super easy to make and don’t take much time to make like some other stuffed mushroom recipes.
-I’ve been making them for years but just recently realized I’d never shared them with y’all!
-Let me show you how easy and delicious these can be…
+One of the things I always have on the menu when I need an appetizer or snack on hand for tailgate season, celebrations, and holidays is stuffed mushrooms – especially these Bacon and Cream Cheese Stuffed Mushrooms made with thick-cut bacon.
+They’re super easy and quick to make, unlike some other stuffed mushroom recipes.
+I’ve been making them for over a decade, and these stuffed mushrooms are still a fan-favorite around here!

-Start with 6 slices of Wright Brand thick cut bacon.
+In this recipe I recommend, starting with 6 slices of thick-cut bacon.
 You know anything that starts with bacon is gonna be good, right??
-I like to use the Hickory Smoked Bacon, but the Applewood is great in this too.
-See all the amazing varieties on their site.
+I like to use the Hickory Smoked Bacon, but applewood is great in this too.
+Heck any bacon is delicious just pick a thicker cut for this recipe.
+Enjoy!

 Bacon and Cream Cheese Stuffed Mushrooms